Thursday, October 13, 2016

 From my observations of U.S. history, I would say there are 10 qualities of a great president.
 They are:

 2. Vision of the future Each president must look to the future with a clear vision of what America will become.
 Presidents need to look beyond here and now, seeing the vast future of possibilities and framing a future for the country.
 The problems they must solve are not just the current ones that are occurring, but possible future ones.
-Ronald Reagan clearly saw the end of the cold war, and prepared our country for that future.
-John Adams knew the only way our country would be secure and truly independent from European powers was for us to have a strong military, especially a navy.
+Ronald Reagan clearly saw the end of the Cold War, and prepared our country for that future.
+John Adams knew the only way our country would be secure and truly independent of European powers was for us to have a strong military, especially a navy.
 Our founders understood the need for a strong but limited government of the people.
 Each great president's vision of the future has led us into new heights as a country, and if we work to elect another great president, we can reach higher heights than ever before.

 4. Respect Often respect is overlooked in our search for a president.
-When I speak of respect I am referring to respect for the office of the president, respect for the people who have entrusted you with great power, and respect for those who disagree with you.
+When I speak of respect, I am referring to respect for the office of the president, respect for the people who have entrusted you with great power, and respect for those who disagree with you.
 Too often we look at political correctness as the problem in Washington DC, but in my opinion it is a lack of respect that I find most disturbing.
 To have respect for someone who disagrees with you means you are willing to hear them out, and consider their opinion as well.
-Under the Washington administration he leaned on Congress heavily, understanding that his presidency required power from the will of the people as expressed by their elected representatives.
+Under the Washington administration, he leaned on Congress heavily, understanding that his presidency required power from the will of the people as expressed by their elected representatives.

-6. Courage As commander in chief and chief executive it is extremely important that a president have courage.
-Every presidency has and every future presidency will face tough challenges with the potential for terrifying outcomes.
+6. Courage As commander in chief and chief executive, it is extremely important that a president have courage.
+Every presidency has, and every future presidency will, face tough challenges with the potential for terrifying outcomes.
 Millions of lives will be at stake, and with that comes the need to be courageous and strong in the face of those challenges.
-During his tenure as president, Lincoln faced a country torn apart and throughout all of the trials and disappointments he held us together with courage in the face of opposition.
+During his tenure as president, Lincoln faced a country torn apart, and throughout all of the trials and disappointments he held us together with courage in the face of opposition.

-7. Honesty In our basic social contract as a society we must remember that honesty and integrity are essential to our survival as a nation.
+7. Honesty In our basic social contract as a society, we must remember that honesty and integrity are essential to our survival as a nation.
 As we come together, we trust each other and rely on each other for security and strength.
 Honesty is essential to trust.
 Dishonesty breaks the bonds of trust that bind us together as a nation, making us weaker as a whole.

 8. Compassion On the battlefield and here at home, each president must have compassion.
 Compassion for the mother who loses a son away at war.
 Compassion for the individual who lost their home to natural disaster.
-They must have compassion for each individual and see them for who they are- brothers and sisters sharing this planet.
+They must have compassion for each individual and see them for who they are-brothers and sisters sharing this planet.
 As leader of the free world, our nation still shines as an example, and part of that is the compassion and giving that we have shown and continue to show.

-10. Being a servant of the people Last of all comes a reminder that they are always here to serve our country, not their own ambition.
+10. Being a servant of the people last of all comes a reminder that they are always here to serve our country, not their own ambition.
 The position of president is not that of celebrity in chief, but of servant in chief.
 Each president should remember and respect their office.
 While selecting a president we should remember that this person will join the ranks of Washington, Jefferson, Lincoln, Theodore Roosevelt, FDR, JFK, and Reagan.